jgkme/Add-Remote-Torrent/memory-bank/activeContext.md

 ## 3. Next Steps (High-Level Plan)

 1.  **Testing:**
-    -   Thoroughly test the new features and bug fixes, especially the dynamic link monitoring and the improved click handling.
+    -   Thoroughly test the new features and bug fixes, especially the dynamic link monitoring, the improved click handling, and the new `ruTorrent` handler.
 2.  **Memory Bank Update:**
     -   Ensure all Memory Bank files are updated to reflect the latest changes.
 3.  **Prepare for Release:**